 Offsite prefabrication solutions, where structures are built at a different location to that of their use, have been around for thousands of years.
 Stonehenge, the Great Pyramids and the Great Wall of China, just to name a few, were all produced offsite.

 Off-site construction involves individual modules of a building being constructed in a factory then transported to the site.
-These buildings meet all applicable building regulations and are indistinguishable from traditional site-built construction.
+These buildings meet all relevant building regulations and are indistinguishable from traditional site-built construction.
 The off-site process reduces project construction time, improves quality and reduces waste.

 Rural locations and sites with limited open space are well suited to off-site construction.
 This process has also been used successfully in suburban areas.